-We wish to thank (in no particular order) Joachim Strömbergson for useful comments on our FPGA implementation, Joppe Bos for reporting a bug in the optimized implementation, all people who contributed to implementations or benchmarks of Keccak in hardware or software, Virgile Landry Nguegnia Wandji for his work on DPA-resistant Keccak implementations, Joris Delclef and Jean-Louis Modave for kindly lending us fast hardware, Daniel Otte and Christian Wenzel-Benner for their support on embedded platforms, Renaud Bauvin for his implementation in Python and Francesco Regazzoni for fruitful discussions.
+We wish to thank (in no particular order) Joachim Strömbergson for useful comments on our FPGA implementation, Joppe Bos for reporting a bug in the optimized implementation, all people who contributed to implementations or benchmarks of KECCAK in hardware or software, Virgile Landry Nguegnia Wandji for his work on DPA-resistant KECCAK implementations, Joris Delclef, Jean-Louis Modave, Yves Moulart and Armand Linkens for giving us access to fast hardware, Daniel Otte and Christian Wenzel-Benner for their support on embedded platforms, Renaud Bauvin for his implementation in Python.
+Francesco Regazzoni and Bernhard Jungk for fruitful discussions on the hardware implementation.